|

 or workplace practice delivered quickly, efficiently and

-effectively by an internationally recognized subject-matter expert
+effectively by internationally recognized subject-matter experts.

 The value in certification